aanderson109/random-stuff/Raspberry Pi/script-run-on-boot.md

 ### No GUI ###
 Basic scripts such as data collection, datalogging etc. do not need GUIs so, this is for them.
 Lets get started.

-First you need to create a .service file in the systemd directory: sudo nano /lib/systemd/scriptName.service
+First you need to create a .service file in the systemd directory: ```sudo nano /lib/systemd/scriptName.service```

 With the file open and ready for editing, lets enter the necessary information:
 ```
 [Unit]
-Description = A Script  // this does not matter. you can make it anything.
+Description = A Script    # this does not matter. you can make it anything.
-After = multi-user.target // this does matter.
+After = multi-user.target # this does matter.
 It tells Linux when our program needs to be executed.
-In this case it is "After" multi-user.target
-// multi-user.target is a system state specifically the state where control is transferred to the user and occurs before the X system begins so no GUI.
-// using this state will allow for the script to run WITHOUT needing to log-in.
+In this case it is "After" multi-user.target multi-user.target is a system                                state specifically the state where control is transferred to the user and occurs before the X system begins so no GUI.
+Using this state will allow                                for the script to run WITHOUT needing to log-in.
 This is customizable for whatever your needs are.

 [Service]
-ExecStart = /usr/bin/python3 /home/pi/script.py // ExecStart is the command that executes the script.
-First we specify where python3 is so Linux doesn't get confused.
-// then, we tell it where the script is so Linux doesn't get lost.
+ExecStart = /usr/bin/python3 /home/pi/script.py # ExecStart is the command that executes the script.
+First we specify where python3 is so Linux doesn't get confused then, we                                                        tell it where the script is so Linux doesn't get lost.
 Make sure you always use absolute paths otherwise Linux will get lost.

 [Install]
-WantedBy = multi-user.target  // WantedBy is kind of what it sounds like.
-It tells Linux what target we want our program to be included with.
-In this case, it is
+WantedBy = multi-user.target  # WantedBytells Linux what target we want our program to be included with.
+In this case, it is multi-user.target
- // multi-user.target but it could be other things too.
  ```
  SO, now that we have that file made we need to make sure systemd recognizes it.
-We do that with the command: sudo systemctl daemon-reload
+We do that with the command: ```sudo systemctl daemon-reload```

  ***NOTE: you will need to do this command after every edit to the .service file.***

  Now, we need to make sure it understands it has to start this on boot.
-We do that like this: sudo systemctl enable scriptName.service
+We do that like this: ```sudo systemctl enable scriptName.service```

- Reboot the system and see if it worked (sudo reboot).
+ Reboot the system and see if it worked: ```sudo reboot```